Smart Accountancy Systems Limited Terms and conditions in respect of work undertaken

 It is our normal practice to ask clients to pay by monthly Standing Order in line with the fixed fee arrangement when dealing with continuous or recurring work and is due five days after invoice date.
-A VAT invoice will be issued to you upon receipt of your payment.

 You authorise us to settle our agreed fees from any money held on your behalf in the client account.